2. Variants in a supergraph

 Overview

 New features are exciting, and we're itching to get Project Galactic Coordinates out into the world.
-But we need to take care not to break existing functionality while giving clients a chance to test out these new queries and s in a separate, safe environment (like our staging environment).
+But we need to take care not to break existing functionality while giving clients a chance to test out these new queries and in a separate, safe environment (like our staging environment).

 In this lesson, we will:

-• Learn what a graph is
+• Learn what a is

-• Learn how graph s help our development workflow
+• Learn how help our development workflow

 What are graph variants?